anthonyrisinger/cga/README.md

 *To represent all Euclidean transformations uniformly, we must venture beyond Euclidean space itself into the realm of conformal geometry.*

-## Part II: The Conformal Breakthrough
+## Act II: The Conformal Breakthrough

 The mathematics we've built gives us power—the geometric product unifies our operations, versors transform through elegant sandwich products, complex numbers and quaternions emerge naturally from the algebra of space itself.
 Yet we stand at an impasse.
 Translation, that most basic of geometric transformations, refuses to fit our multiplicative framework.
 We can rotate elegantly, reflect perfectly, but we cannot translate without abandoning the very patterns that make our algebra powerful.

 This isn't a minor inconvenience to be patched over.
 It's a fundamental incompleteness that suggests we're not seeing the whole picture.
 What if the problem isn't with our algebra but with our space?
 What if three-dimensional Euclidean space, for all its familiarity, is too small a stage for the full drama of geometric transformation?

-The breakthrough we're about to explore doesn't just solve the translation problem—it reveals that points, lines, planes, circles, and spheres are all aspects of a deeper geometric unity.
-By expanding our vision beyond Euclidean boundaries, we'll discover a space where every transformation becomes multiplicative, every intersection reduces to a single operation, and the artificial distinctions between different geometric algorithms simply vanish.
+The breakthrough explored here doesn't just solve the translation problem—it reveals that points, lines, planes, circles, and spheres are all aspects of a deeper geometric unity.
+By expanding our vision beyond Euclidean boundaries, analysis reveals a space where every transformation becomes multiplicative, every intersection reduces to a single operation, and the artificial distinctions between different geometric algorithms simply vanish.

 ---